Nest to Ocean Turtle Protection Program

 It contains identification keys, photographs, diagrams, survey tips and details of the six species of marine turtles that visit Queensland beaches.
 The guide also provides valuable information about predators including foxes, dogs and feral pigs.

-Since commencement of the program, more than 20,000 turtle nests have been monitored by Nest to Ocean grant recipients, and the program has consistently achieved greater than 95% nest survival as a result of the predator control activities and direct nest protection.
-In total, it is estimated that approximately 1.3 million hatchlings have been protected since the inception of the program.
+Since commencement of the program, more than 40,000 turtle nests have been monitored by Nest to Ocean grant recipients, and the program has consistently achieved greater than 90% nest survival because of the predator control activities and direct nest protection.
+In total, it is estimated that approximately 2.5 million hatchlings have been protected since the inception of the program.

 Closed rounds